 - 2. Where is the Japanese Covered Bridge?

 - 3. Why Japanese Covered Bridge in Hoi An so attractive?

 - 4. The architecture of Hoi An Japanese Covered Bridge

 - 6. Japanese Covered Bridge and Things To Do In Hoi An

-1. Introduction about Japanese Covered Bridge
+1. Japanese Covered Bridge Introduction

 The Ancient Town of Hoi An as know as the lantern city is one of the iconic attractions with many relics and landscapes going into poetry and music.
-To Hoi An people, Japanese Bridge is the soul, a symbol that has existed for more than four centuries.
-In fact, the government printed the image of Hoi An Japanese Bridge on a polymer bill of 20,000 VND.
+To Hoi An people, the Japanese Bridge is the soul, a symbol that has existed for more than four centuries.
+In fact, the government printed the image of the Hoi An Japanese Bridge on a polymer bill of 20,000 VND.
 Furthermore, on February 17, 1990, it was recognized as a National Historical-Cultural Monument.
 Therefore, this amazing architecture is a must-see destination for tourists.

 2. Where is the Japanese Covered Bridge?

 Located on the contiguous section between Nguyen Thi Minh Khai and Tran Phu streets, in Hoi An.
 The Japanese Bridge is so convenient to reach.
 The total length of the bridge is about 18 meters long with a sunshade roof across a small branch of the tranquil Thu Bon River.